Dani-ms/Dani-ms/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on Sysmatch;
+- 👨🏽‍💻 I’m currently working on AbleNext;
-- 🌱 I’m currently learning ReactJs and Outsystems;
+- 🌱 I’m currently learning ReactJs;
 - 👯 I’m looking to collaborate on  🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in Design;
 - 📫 How to reach me: danielams.designer@gmail.com;